 On October 19, 2016, the Company entered into a Definitive Agreement with Controlled Capture Systems, LLC ("CCS"), representing the inventor of the technology and assets previously acquired by DTC, that included a new exclusive Patent License Agreement and Independent Contractor agreement.
 Under the license agreement with CCS, the Company acquired the world-wide exclusive rights and privileges to the CCS security technology, patents, products and improvements.
 The Company agreed to pay CCS an initial licensing fee of \$25,000 and to pay ongoing royalties as defined in the Definitive Agreement.
 On May 30, 2018, the Company and Control Capture Systems, LLC amended their license agreement as follows (1) Royalty payments of 5% of gross sale from the license agreement will be calculated and paid quarterly with a minimum of \$12,500 paid each quarter (2) All payment will be in US dollars or stock of the Company and or its subsidiary.
-The value of the stock will be a discount to market of 25% of the average trading price for the 10 days prior to conversion.
+The value of the stock will be a discount to the market of 25% of the average trading price for the 10 days prior to conversion.
 The number of shares received by Control Capture prior to any reverse split are anti-dilutive (3)Invoices for parts and materials will be billed separate of the license fees noted above.

 Effective January 12, 2017, Passive Security Scan, Inc. ("PSSI") was incorporated in the state of Utah as subsidiary controlled by the Company.
 The Company transferred to PSSI its exclusive world-wide license to the defense, detection and protection security products previously acquired by the Company.
 The Company currently owns 76.28% of PSSI with 23.72% acquired by several individuals and entities.
-The Company plans to continue the development of the technology and conduct all sales and marketing activities in PSSI.
+The Company's unique technology works precisely to specifications as required by our technology and as confirmed in the market.
+All sales and marketing activities will be executed through PSSI.

-On June 28, 2022 the Company's common shares were reversed with each shareholder receiving one share of common stock for each 500 shares held before the reverse split.
-The number of shares for the three months ended July 31, 2022 and 2021 and year ended April 30, 2022 have been calculated to represent the number of shares after the reverse split
+On June 28, 2022, the Company's common shares were reversed with each shareholder receiving one share of common stock for each 500 shares held before the reverse split.
+The number of shares throughout the disclosure have been retrospectively adjusted to represent the number of shares after the reverse split.